top of page

 We use the Present Continuous tense for actions in progress.

-4. What's the difference between Present Continuous & Present Continuous (Passive) - Example Sentence
+Difference between Present Continuous & Present Continuous Passive

 i) Present Continuous (active)